Gleaners

 Gleaners, Inc., also known as The Volunteers Of Gleaners, is a Jackson, Mississippi-based non-profit organization founded by Gloria Martinson in 1986 (not to be confused with the Gleaners Food Bank in Indiana, a non-profit organization which helps feed families struggling with hunger and food insecurity in central and southeast Indiana, or Gleaners in Michigan).
 It salvages food that otherwise would go to waste and redistributes it to other non-profit shelters in the metro area.
-Claude Mapp is the current CEO and Nancy Willis is the Director of Operations.
+Claude Mapp is the current CEO and Nancy Willis is the director of operations.

 Gloria Martinson

 Gloria Martinson (born May 27, 1929, in the United States) is the founder of Gleaners in Jackson, Mississippi.

 Gloria Lorraine Martinson is the widow of Mike Martinson, founder, and CEO of the Dobbs Maynard Advertising Agency, who was often referred to as "The King Maker" due to his strong political influence and clout.
-The Martinson's parents migrated to the US through Ellis Island from Oslo, Norway.
 Her sister-in-law is State Representative Rita Martinson (Madison, Mississippi) and her brother-in-law, Billy Martinson, is the founder of Green Oak Nursery in Jackson, Mississippi.
 She is the grandmother of the television actress Lauren Jones.

 In 2001, Martinson was honored with the title of "2001 Mississippi Ageless Hero Award" by the American politician Ronnie Musgrove.